VerifiedJoseph/vigilant/docs/install.md

 There are two scripts that can be used to run Vigilant: `vigilant.php` and `daemon.php`.

-`vigilant.php` is designed to be used with task scheduler like cron, whilst `daemon.php` is designed to used as a daemon process.
+`vigilant.php` is designed to be used with a task scheduler like cron, whilst `daemon.php` is designed to used as a daemon process.

 Cron example:
 ```